raynald/Notiz/teori.md

 # 3 The human
 ## 3.1 The driving process
 - Sensing, 90% information is through sight
- * Central vision
+ * Central vision - between 3 and 5 degrees
- * Peripheral vision
+ * Peripheral vision - 180 degrees
- * Fixation
+ * Fixation - 2-3 tenths of seconds

 - Perceiving
 - Deciding
 - Acting

+*check mirror frequently, but only glances*
+*warning reflex*
 ## 3.2 Assessing speed and distance
+300m or more -> hard to tell slow car from high speed car
 - tunnel vision: the faster you drive, the smaller you field of view becomes

 ## 3.3 Your condition
-Alcohol limit - 0.02%
+- Alcohol limit - 0.02%

-blood alcohol concentration decrease 0.01-0.015% / hour
+- blood alcohol concentration decrease 0.01-0.015% / hour
+- risk thousand times if blood level 0.15% opposed to 0.05%
+- 2012, 24% fatalities driving under alcohol
+- professional driver, can not drink 8 hours before work
 ### Feeling tired and illness
-20 hours -> alcohol 0.08%
+awake for 20 hours -> alcohol 0.08%

 ### Distractions